x3xto/KOTENIA/README.md

    * The program will clear the `output/` folder, process the image, and save `output/summary.json`.
    * View the formatted summary directly in your terminal.

-## License

-This PoC is available under the MIT License.
-See `LICENSE` for details.